 Landscape in Winter

-The final drawing of the trio is Winter Landscape with Tower, made around 1613 or 1614 by Esaias van de Velde.
+The final drawing of the trio is Large Square Tower to the left of a Frozen River, made around 1613 or 1614 by Esaias van de Velde.
 It is the first drawing by the artist to become part of the Museum’s collection.
 Van de Velde is best known for his scenes of the countryside and towns around Haarlem; he was also an influential teacher, counting among his pupils fellow Golden Age masters Pieter Molijn and Jan van Goyen.

 Here Van de Velde depicts a chilled winter day in a flat Dutch landscape.
 At left, a rustic tower with an adjoining well rises above a spray of leafless trees.
 At right, a frozen river stretches into the distance while men play Kolf (a kind of ice croquet) and skate on ice.
 The gray washes in the sky heighten the sense of frigid winter weather.
 The work is one of Esaias’s earliest surviving drawings and presents the characteristics of flat, rustic Dutch landscape that came to define the genre.